Commercial Pesticide Applicator Registration

-Any person who applies pesticides within the City of Milwaukee for profit must be registered with the Department of Neighborhood Services' Nuisance and Environmental Health Section.
-There is an annual registration of $55 plus a $27 late fee per person, if applicable.
-Anyone caught applying pesticides in the City of Milwaukee without the City of Milwaukee's Commercial Pesticide Applicator Registration Certificate will be issued a municipal citation.
+Any person who applies pesticides within the City of Milwaukee for profit must be registered with the Department of Neighborhood Services Residential Code Enforcement.
+There is an annual registration fee per person, if applicable.
+Download the Commercial Pesticide Applicator form.

-Migrating roach complaints should be directed to the Department of Neighborhood Service' Nuisance and Environmental Health Section at 414-286-2268.
+Migrating roach complaints should be directed to the Department of Neighborhood Service' Residential Code Enforcement at (414) 286-2268.
 Migrating roaches are roaches seen moving from one home to another.
 An exact address must be given to the receptionist at the time of the complaint.
-The inspector will investigate and if confirmed, a one-time pesticide application will be made to the exterior of the property.
+The inspector will investigate and if confirmed, orders will be issued to the offending property owner.

 Check out our Bedbug Brochure for more information about this insidious pest.

 An inspector will look for active rat infestations at that location and issue an order on the property owner if an infestation is found. (s.
 80-48-4).
 The order instructs the property owner to either abate the nuisance themselves or hire an exterminator.
 When the inspector reinspects seven days later, if no abatement has been started, he/she will place bait.
 The inspector will continue to place bait until there is no longer any acceptance.
 The cost of the abatement will then be placed on the property owner's tax bill at the end of the year.

 The person owning or in control of the premises must remove the material causing the harborage.
 Lumber, boxes and similar materials must be neatly piled at least one foot above the ground.
 If the owner does not comply with an order to remove a harborage, the Department can do so and put the cost on the tax bill.
 DNS also baits active public areas such as sewers during May-September when rodent activity is highest and storms won't wash away the bait.